pssolanki111/polygon/docs/Getting-Started.rst

 **A detailed description of how to use the streaming endpoints is provided in the streamer docs linked above.**

+Need examples?
+The github repository has a few you could use.

 Creating and Using REST HTTP clients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This section aims to outline the general procedure to create and use the http clients in both regular and async programming methods.